barriebyron/barriebyron/README.md

-### Aloha, I'm glad you're here
+### Who I am

 I'm a silver-lining specialist with more than 20 years of experience in planning, designing, developing, delivering, and maintaining information products for a variety of audiences and purposes.

 My specialty is presenting complex ideas in ways that are clear and concise.
-My superpower is asking the right questions.
+My superpowers include asking the right questions and introducing you to people you want to know.

 ### What I do

-⛓️ Create content to attract and onboard new blockchain developers.
+⛓️ Create content to attract and onboard developers.

-:keyboard:  Joyously craft and maintain structured, user-focused technical content to enable users to achieve their goals.
+:keyboard:  Joyously craft and maintain structured, user-focused technical content that enables users to achieve their goals.

-:hammer_and_pick:  Work in various content source formats to develop structured content that answers questions and solves business problems.
+:hammer_and_pick:  Work in various content source formats to develop a wide variety of content that answers questions and solves business problems.

 :label:  Use well-defined GitHub issues and discussions to collaborate, plan, track, and trigger documentation and content strategy tasks.